Personal Productivity

 avatar

-Commented over 11 years ago John
+Commented about 12 years ago John

 Well, for me, a simple way to track my time when I’m working on a task is through a time tracking software (like Time Doctor).
 Although you can choose whatever is best for you but if you want to be sure which software doesn’t use the old attendance system this blog is worth reading.